What You Should Know About Depression Loneliness

 There are healthy coping mechanisms for this condition.
 Finding a way to overcome loneliness might not be easy, and you may not be able to do it all on your own.
 There is no cure for loneliness, but there are ways it can be managed and treated.
 Here are some ways you can overcome loneliness and depression.

 • Engage with your community.
-Volunteer to help with the development of community projects and make yourself accessible to others.
+Another idea is to volunteer to help with the development of community projects and make yourself accessible to others.
 This can enable you to meet new people, reduce your social anxiety, and build your self-esteem with every positive impact you make.

 Takeaway